-Based on research from Refrigerated and Frozen Foods, higher transportation and commodity costs are expected to keep driving prices higher.
-As a result, retailers are studying inflation aggressively to remain competitive in a changing environment.
+Based on Refrigerated and Frozen Foods research, higher transportation and commodity costs will keep driving prices higher.
+As a result, retailers keep a close eye on inflation to remain competitive in a changing environment.

-That’s just the beginning.
-A report from Label Insight and the Food Marketing Institute (FMI) showed that 75 percent of consumers will switch to a brand that provides more in-depth product information, apart from what’s on the actual label.
-Less than 40 percent shoppers felt that way in 2016.
+And that’s just the beginning.
+A 2020 report from Label Insight and the Food Marketing Institute (FMI) showed that 75% of consumers would switch to a brand that provides more in-depth product information apart from what’s on the label.
+But unfortunately, less than 40% of shoppers felt that way in 2016.

-As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s critical they cooperate more effectively to respond as quickly as possible.
-At our annual user conference, TGCon, we held a roundtable discussion with retail customers and suppliers to identify pain points and uncover prospects for progress.
+As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, they must cooperate more effectively to increase response times.
+So, we held a roundtable discussion with retail customers and suppliers to identify pain points and uncover ideas for progress.

-A recurring issue that emerged was how unnecessarily difficult it could be to track and approve manufactured goods as they moved along the supply chain – all while ensuring the documentation was in order.
+A recurring issue that emerged was how unnecessarily difficult it was in the past to track and approve raw materials and manufactured goods as they moved along the supply chain – all while ensuring the required documentation was in order.

-TraceGains Specification Management can make a difference, making it feasible for supply chain partners to co-author specifications while automatically tracking all the data that’s exchanged.
-This presents a game-changing chance for retailers to streamline the way they do business and thrive in a progressively crowded market.
+Networked Specification Management can make a difference, allowing supply chain partners to co-author specifications while automatically tracking all the exchanged data.
+This new approach to specs presents a game-changing opportunity for retailers to streamline their business and thrive in a progressively crowded market.

-Specification Management lets consumer-packaged goods companies to draft and publish raw material and finished goods specifications and fast-track new product development.
-The system combines customer requirements, internal input and judgment, and practical supplier capabilities to provide a baseline for spec design.
-Data exchange is simplified and consolidated in a single location, with automated workflows and alerts available for internal and external stakeholder updates and approvals.
+Specification Management lets store brand owners draft and publish raw material and finished goods specifications to fast-track new product development.
+The system combines customer requirements, internal input and judgment, and practical supplier capabilities to provide a spec design baseline.
+In addition, data exchange is simplified and consolidated in a single location, with automated workflows and alerts available for internal and external stakeholder updates and approvals.